LNST in containers

 Using baremetal agents

-To avoid having to deal with pool files you can simply mount your ~/.lnst/pool directory to /root/.lnst/pool/ in the container (read-only access is sufficient).
+Mount your pool directory to /root/.lnst/pool/ in the container (read-only access is sufficient):

 Build and run controller